 Applications may be considered from candidates who do not have the minimum academic requirements set out above but who do have significant relevant industry experience.
 In this situation candidates will be interviewed.

 Geographic information Systems are widely-used indispensable tools for governance, commerce, and environmental and social science in Ireland and world-wide.
 Over the next few years it is forecast that the area of GIS will grow rapidly.
 This will lead to the need for highly qualified professionals in all areas of the geospatial industry.
-The MSc programme in Geographic Information Science presents an opportunity to develop and build on your previous learning and to deepen your understanding and knowledge of essential principles, practices and applications of geospatial technologies.
+The MSc in Geographic Information Science presents an opportunity to develop and build on your previous learning and to deepen your understanding and knowledge of essential principles, practices and applications of geospatial technologies.